 How to Identify and Calculate Fringe Benefits In Your Employee Expenses

 Not all of the compensation your employees receive arrives in their paycheck.
 “Fringe benefits,” also known as “imputed income,” is a form of non-cash payment that employers remit to employees, often as incentives, for the performance of services.
 Imputed income is generally taxable, and must be included in the total amount you report on W-2s.

-Companies provide fringe benefits in a variety of ways: insurance coverage, on-site office perks, and company cars.
+Companies provide fringe benefits in a variety of ways: insurance coverage, on-site office perks, company cars.
 Some fringe benefits are paid through travel and entertainment expense management, otherwise known as T&E. In T&E, employees spend their own money on fringe benefits, submit them as expenses, and receive reimbursements.
 To the IRS, these expense reimbursements represent income to the employee.

 In this article, we’ll go over the basics of imputed income—what it is, how you calculate it, and why T&E makes for a convenient method of delivering fringe benefits.

 Please note: Abacus does not provide accounting advice.
 Speak with an accountant to determine the particular needs of your business.